d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-gluon.md

 # Concise Implementation of Recurrent Neural Networks

-This section will implement a language model based on a recurrent neural network more concisely.
-First, we read the time machine data set.
+While the previous section was instructive to see how recurrent neural networks are implemented, this isn't convenient or fast.
+The current section will show how to implement the same language model more efficiently using functions provided by the deep learning framework.
+We begin as before by reading the 'Time Machine' corpus.

 ```{.python .input  n=1}
 import sys